tannerntannern/ts-mixer/README.md

 ## Overview
 `ts-mixer` brings mixins to TypeScript.
 "Mixins" to `ts-mixer` are just classes, so you already know how to write them, and you can probably mix classes from your favorite library without trouble.

 The mixin problem is more nuanced than it appears.
-I've seen countless code snippets that work for certain situations, but fails in others.  `ts-mixer` tries to take the best from all these solutions while accounting for all the situations you might not have considered.
+I've seen countless code snippets that work for certain situations, but fail in others.  `ts-mixer` tries to take the best from all these solutions while accounting for the situations you might not have considered.

 [Quick start guide](#quick-start)